I prefer to use Git via its command line interface, but some tasks just feel too cumbersome to do solely with it. Lately, I needed to use

 Getting revision information from git-blame

-git-blame from the git CLI opens a new pager to show the revision information and the
+git-blame from the git CLI opens a new pager to show the revision information and the source code side-by-side.

 Most of the time I need this information when I am already looking at a given line in another editor, wondering why things work the way they do.
 Leaving the editor and browsing the whole source file in a different presentation is tedious.
 It also lacks syntax highlighting, so you’ll end up looking at a totally different representation of the source file as before.